Northeast College of Health Sciences: Academics

-In addition to a Doctor of Chiropractic program, the college offers graduate programs in clinical nutrition, diagnostic imaging, anatomy, and human anatomy & physiology instruction.
+In addition to a Doctor of Chiropractic program, the college offers graduate programs in physician assistant studies, clinical nutrition, diagnostic imaging, anatomy, and human anatomy & physiology instruction.

 Undergraduate programs include AAS degrees in diagnostic medical sonography and radiologic technology, as well as a certificate in massage therapy.

+Outreach and partnerships

-The college also runs community clinics in Seneca Falls, Depew, and Levittown, New York.
-The school is affiliated with the National Naval Medical Center in Bethesda, Maryland, and Veterans Hospitals in Syracuse, Buffalo, Canandaigua, and Bath, New York, as well as Miami, Florida.
+The college runs community clinics in Seneca Falls, Depew, and Levittown, New York.
+They also provide massage therapy services to student-athletes from Syracuse University.

+The school is affiliated with Veterans Hospitals in Syracuse, Buffalo, Canandaigua, and Bath, New York, as well as Miami, Florida.